abeldekat/nvim_pde/README.md

 ### Grouping

-Modules `ak.submodules` and `ak.lazy` use the same grouping for clusters of plugins, making it easy to compare the code.
+Modules `ak.submodules`, `ak.deps` and `ak.lazy` use the same grouping
+for clusters of plugins, making it easy to compare the code.

-For example, configuring `harpoon`:
+For example, when configuring the loading of `harpoon`:

 - `ak.submodules.editor`
+- `ak.deps.editor`
 - `ak.lazy.editor`

+Harpoon's config:

 - `ak.config.editor.harpoon`

-Harpoon can be found in:
+The plugin can be found in:

 - `~/.config/ak/pack/editor_ak/opt` using submodules
+- `~/.local/share/ak/site/pack/deps/opt` using [mini.deps]
 - `~/.local/share/ak/lazy` using [lazy.nvim]

 ## Install